 - 15 baked and cooled sugar cookies store bought or homemade

 - 15 mini peanut butter cups

 - 30 small candy eyeballs

 - 2 tablespoons milk, half and half or cream

 - Begin by making the frosting: With a hand mixer or stand mixer, beat butter until smooth.
 Add powdered sugar and cocoa powder, and beat to combine.
 Add milk, then beat for a minute.
-Add more milk or powdered sugar if you need to adjust the consistency.
+Add more milk (to thin) or powdered sugar (to thicken) if you need to adjust the consistency.

 - Place the frosting in a piping bag.
 Using a small round pastry tip, pipe two small dots of frosting onto each peanut butter cup and press on the eyes.
 Place a small round of frosting on the center of each cookie (where the peanut butter cup will go), then pipe 8 legs. press the peanut butter cup onto the center of each cookie.